This post may contain affiliate links which means I may receive a commission from qualifying purchases at no added cost to you.

 To Clean Clothing or Fabric Items

-- You can also let clothing soak overnight in a five gallon bucket of hot water with 2 cups of white vinegar.
-By morning, your clothes will be noticeably fresher and ready to be washed in the washer, laundry experts say.
+- Let the clothing soak overnight in a five-gallon bucket of hot water with 2 cups of white vinegar.

 Preventing Leakage on Fabric-Covered Furniture

-- On a couch, cover the waterproof pad with a throw blanket or couch cover.
-For the bed, place it under the sheets, to protect the mattress.
+- Cover the waterproof pad with a throw blanket or couch cover on a couch.
+For the bed, place it under the sheets to protect the mattress.

-Of course, one key component to removing urine odors at home lies in preventing leakage of urine, and that is why wearing suitable, disposable, absorbent underwear is so essential.
+Of course, one key component to removing urine odors at home is preventing leakage of urine, which is why wearing suitable, disposable, absorbent underwear is so essential.

 Removing urine odors at home can be challenging for caregivers of people with incontinence.

 The ability to smell odors diminishes with age.
 It can be affected by medication, so caregivers should not assume that if they can smell the odor, their loved ones can.